Clyde Bruckman's Final Repose: Plot

 In Saint Paul, Minnesota, Clyde Bruckman (Peter Boyle), an insurance salesman, buys scotch, a tabloid and a lottery ticket from a liquor store.
 Outside, he narrowly avoids colliding with an inconspicuous man (Stuart Charno), who heads to palm reader Madame Zelma (Karin Konoval).
 After seeking his fortune, the man then kills Zelma.
 Days later, the eyes and entrails of a tea leaf reader are discovered in her apartment.
 FBI agents Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) are called in to assist the local police, who are also aided by an eccentric psychic: the Stupendous Yappi (Jaap Broeker).
 While the police are impressed by the psychic's supposed abilities, Mulder and Scully remain skeptical.

 Meanwhile, Bruckman finds Zelma's body in his neighbor's dumpster.
 When interviewed by Mulder and Scully, he reveals details about the crime that he could not have known from the media accounts, which causes Mulder to believe that Bruckman has a psychic ability.
 Mulder insists that Bruckman help them find the tea leaf reader's body, whereupon her corpse is found in a nearby lake.
 After a series of psychic tests, Mulder concludes that Bruckman's only power is to see the details of people's deaths.

-After examining the tea reader's body, Scully discovers a key chain that she manages to link to an investment company owned by Claude Dukenfield.
-Bruckman, coincidentally, sold him an insurance policy and tells them that he was murdered.
-Bruckman guides Mulder and Scully to a nearby forest where he believes Dukenfield's corpse to be buried; as they tromp through the woods, Bruckman explains that following the deaths of Buddy Holly and the Big Bopper in a plane crash, he began obsessively thinking of the chain of events that led to the crash, which resulted in his developing psychic abilities.
-The trio soon find Dukenfield's body, upon which they discover traces of silk fiber, linking Dukenfield's murder to the previous victims.
+After examining the tea reader's body, Scully discovers a keychain that she links to an investment company owned by Claude Dukenfield; Bruckman sold Dukenfield an insurance policy and tells the agents that he was murdered.
+Bruckman guides Mulder and Scully to a nearby forest where he says Dukenfield's corpse is buried; as they tromp through the woods, Bruckman explains that following the deaths of Buddy Holly and the Big Bopper in a plane crash, he began obsessively thinking of the chain of events that led to the crash, which resulted in his developing psychic abilities.
+The trio soon find Dukenfield's body, upon which they discover traces of silk fiber, linking the murder to the previous victims.